mehulagg/gitlab/doc/api/releases/index.md

 ## Update a release

 Update a release.
-Developer level access to the project is required to update a release.
+Maintainer level access to the project is required to update a release.

 ```plaintext
 PUT /projects/:id/releases/:tag_name